cseshivendra/Drivergy-web-app/README.md

 ### 3. Other Services
 The `.env` file also contains placeholders for email (Nodemailer) and file storage (Cloudinary).
 Fill these in if you are using these services.

+### IMPORTANT: Fixing the Registration "Permission Denied" Error

+If you encounter a "PERMISSION_DENIED" or "Caller does not have required permission" error during user registration, it means the server-side service account is missing a required role in Google Cloud.

+Follow these steps to fix it:

+1.  **Go to the IAM page** in your Google Cloud Console for the `driveview-pfyzq` project.
+You can use this direct link: [https://console.cloud.google.com/iam-admin/iam?project=driveview-pfyzq](https://console.cloud.google.com/iam-admin/iam?project=driveview-pfyzq)
+2. Click the **"+ GRANT ACCESS"** button at the top of the page.
+3. In the "New principals" field, paste the following service account email:
+    `firebase-adminsdk-fbsvc@driveview-pfyzq.iam.gserviceaccount.com`
+4. In the "Assign roles" dropdown, search for and select the **"Service Usage Consumer"** role.
+5. Click **"Save"**.
+6.  **Wait for 1-2 minutes** for the permission to apply across Google's systems, then try registering a user again.

 ### IMPORTANT: Deployment
 When you deploy to a hosting service like **Vercel** or **Firebase App Hosting**, you must add these same environment variables to your project's settings on that platform.
 They will not be deployed from your local `.env` file.